What is bankruptcy — and what does it really mean for individuals and households in Chicago and around the country?

 What Is Bankruptcy, Really?

+So, that’s what bankruptcy is, on paper.
+Fairly direct, right?
 But from there, there are inevitably countless questions that come up.
-Because while many people know what bankruptcy is, it can be harder to get a handle on what it does, how it works, and what advantages it offers to consumers and companies.
-We break down many of those aspects in our “Bankruptcy FAQ,” available here.
+Because while many people know what bankruptcy is, it can be harder to get a handle on what it does, how it works, and what advantages it offers debtors here in Chicagoland.
+(We break down many of those aspects in our “Bankruptcy FAQ,” available here.)

 As All Law points out, seeking out bankruptcy relief can be an effective way for consumers to:

 Bottom line?
 Bankruptcy doesn’t need to be thought of as a shameful last resort.
 Instead, a well-managed bankruptcy filing can present an unparalleled opportunity for a fresh financial start.
-Indeed, many financial and credit decision-makers see it this way, viewing bankruptcy as far more responsible than simply defaulting on debt obligations.
+Indeed, many financial and credit decision-makers see it this way, viewing bankruptcy as far more financially responsible than simply defaulting on debt obligations.

 What Bankruptcy Can and Cannot Do